Brittany is MOVE CLINICS Clinical Lead in Performance and Clinical Pilates.

 leading coaches and following this up with formal coaching qualifications.
 Scott had combined these experiences to develop the Move Running assessment and coaching program which addresses mobility, strengthening and technique.

 Apart from athletics Scott has been involved with local, national and international sport including rugby union, rugby league, Aussie rules and rowing.
 Since arriving in the UK in 2003, Scott has been involved with the Tri-nations Rugby League Tournament, Tongan Rugby Union English Tour and was team physiotherapist for Harlequins RL Senior Academy.

+Scott is non-clinical but always busy working behind the scenes.
 Scott began Move Clinics with his partner, Kerry Rixon in 2005 and has enjoyed watching the clinic grow to what it is today.